MicrosoftDocs/memdocs/sccm/core/clients/deploy/about-client-settings.md

 ### Minimum duration before cached content can be removed (minutes)

 <!--4485509-->
 Starting in version 1906, specify the minimum time for the Configuration Manager client to keep cached content.
-This client setting controls how long the client stores content in the cache before deleting it.
+This client setting defines the minimum amount of time Configuration Manager agent should wait before it can remove content from the cache in case more space is needed.

 By default this value is 1,440 minutes (24 hours).
 The maximum value for this setting is 10,080 minutes (1 week).